The Royal Calendar

 These relationships are overtly displayed in temples like Chichén Itzá where each seasonal face has 91 steps:

-The 13 Moon, 28-day calendar is the true standard of time for anyone wishing to divinely align their awareness.
+So the 13 Moon, 28-day calendar is the true standard of time for anyone wishing to divinely align their awareness.
 As a perfect measure of cosmic time, this calendar is actually a “synchronometer”.
 Followed daily, it gives us a new cadence to our lives.
 But how to convert one calendar to the other?
 Well, if you look carefully below you can see the Gregorian calendar dates in smaller type beneath the lunar cycle.
-Indeed, each of the 13 moons has a power and quality which define an annual program to synchronise our consciousness with deeper galactic cycles.
+Indeed, each of the 13 moons has a power and quality which define an annual program to synchronise our consciousness with deeper solar cycles.

 » 4 lunar cycles + 1 day = 1 Earth cycle (365 days) «